-If benchmarks were not achieved or if the activity was determined ineffective provide a narrative explanation of the challenges and it possible, identity potential new strategies that might be more effective: Not applicable
+If benchmarks were not achieved or if the activity was determined ineffective provide a narrative explanation of the challenges and it possible, identity potential new strategies that might be more effective: Average error rate was above 2% due to staffing changes.
+This is expected to improve with ongoing departmental support and staff development training.